ShivangShandilya/Docker-Node-ExpressApp/README.md

 # Docker-Node-ExpressApp

-This is a smaple application to demonstrate the ability to Run NodeJs applications on Docker Container.
+This is a sample application to demonstrate the ability to Run NodeJs applications on Docker Container.

 ## Prerequisites